That lock that sticks every time you use it. The deadbolt that refuses to turn smoothly. The doorknob that feels loose.

 Even if it still “works,” a lock that’s been attacked is weakened.
 Replace it.

 Those basic locks installed during construction aren’t worth repairing.
 They’re designed to be disposable.
-Upgrade to quality hardware.
+Upgrade to stronger hardware.

 The Lock Is Obsolete